vmware-tanzu/velero-plugin-for-csi/README.md

 This repository contains Velero plugins for snapshotting CSI backed PVCs using the [CSI _beta_ snapshot APIs][7].

 CSI plugin reaches GA for AWS and Azure environments as of the [Velero 1.9 release][1].
 It should also work for those environments in which CSI plugin provides durable snapshot (please check [WARNING](#WARNING) section for more details), but Velero team doesn't have enough resources to verify, so please do enough tests before using CSI plugin in some environments.
-For those environments that don't have durable snapshot capability, CSI plugin is still in beta state.
-After Velero's data mover function is ready (hopefully in Velero v1.10), CSI plugin will GA for those environments too.
+After Velero's data mover function is ready (v1.12), for those environments that don't have durable snapshot capability, CSI plugin also reached GA.
+Please use the [CSI snapshot data mover][8] to make the snapshot data durable.

 For a list of prerequisites and installation instructions, please refer to our documentation [here][2].